kubesail/kubesail-docs/docs/guides/pibox/os.md

 -   Display kernel modules, for the 1.3" front panel display
 -   Commonly used unix tools: curl, vim, git

+## Logging in via SSH

+If you ordered a PiBox from us and gave us your github username, we've automatically installed your public github keys into the `ubuntu` user.
+So after plugging your PiBox into your local network, you can find its local IP address and simply `ssh ubuntu@<LOCAL_IP_ADDRESS>`

 ## Install MicroK8s

 MicroK8s is our prefered Kubernetes distribution.
 Its maintained by Canonical, is updated regularly, and performs well on low-power devices, such as Raspberry Pis.